 Citations are crucial to your local rankings in Google.
-Not only that, but being listed on tons of third-party sites (AKA “citation sources”) is a great way to attract customers from all those different sources.
+Not only that, but being listed on lots of these third-party sites (AKA “citation sources”) can help you attract customers from a wide variety of sources.

 I’ve broken it up into the following sections (click to jump to a section):

 Ethnicity- and identity-specific sites

 If you’re looking for citation sources for Germany, New Zealand, Ireland, Spain, the Netherlands, or South Africa, go check out Nyagoslav Zhekov’s great post on “international” local citations.

 If you run a business in the US, you’ll only really need to pay attention to the first two sections.
 You may also want to skim sections 3-5, but that’s icing on the cake.